Galsan0308/Galsan0308/README.md

 <h2>Status</h2>

 👩‍💻 I'm currently working on... <br />
-📖 I'm currently learning on Cyber Security, 3D Game Development <br />
+📖 I'm currently learning AI, 3D Game Development <br />
 👨‍🎓 I'm currently studying for a bachelor at the National university of Mongolia